-Bjarnafoss is a tall waterfall tumbling right behind the small farming hamlet of Buðir where it has been said that under the waterfall stands Fjallkonan.
+Bjarnarfoss is a tall waterfall tumbling behind the farming hamlet of Buðir opposite the Mælifell Volcano.
+It’s said that under the falls stands Fjallkonan.

 Klukkufoss (‘Clock Falls’) is a waterfall fed by the melting Snæfellsjökull Glacier dropping over twisted and bent basalt columns dictating its trajectory.

-Svodufoss (Svöðufoss) is a large block waterfall fed by the melting Snæfellsjökull Glacier, which I managed to see together with the waterfall from a distance.
+Svodufoss (Svöðufoss) is a large block waterfall fed by the melting Snæfellsjökull Glacier, where I managed to see both of them together from a distance.

-Baejarfoss (‘Town Falls’) is situated right behind the charming town of Ólafsvík, which we accessed from a short walk starting from within the small town.
+Baejarfoss (‘Town Falls’) is situated right behind the charming Ólafsvík, which we accessed by doing the short walk starting from within the center of town.